Kennedy Center Honors Latest To Be Rescinded In Wake Of Bill Cosby’s Conviction

 “As a result of Mr. Cosby’s recent criminal conviction, the Board concluded that his actions have overshadowed the very career accomplishments these distinctions from the Kennedy Center intend to recognize.”

-Cosby has yet to be sentenced for his charges but faces up to 30 years in prison.
+Cosby has yet to be sentenced for his crimes, but faces up to 30 years in prison.
 Some wonder if Cosby will actually spend any time in prison, whereas others are certain he will serve time behind bars.

 Today, our Board of Trustees voted to rescind two artistic achievement awards the Kennedy Center had previously bestowed upon Bill Cosby: the Kennedy Center Honors & the Mark Twain Prize for American Humor. https://t.co/Emrz27U7dJ